 To unlock the rear gate, insert the key in the keyhole and turn it clockwise.
 To lock the rear gate, insert the key in the keyhole and turn it counterclockwise.
-If your vehicle is equipped with power door locks, the rear gate can also be locked and unlocked through use of the power door lock system.
-Refer to the "Power door locking switches" section in this chapter.
+If your vehicle is equipped with power door locking switches, the rear gate can also be locked and unlocked through use of the power door locking switches.
+Refer to "Power door locking switches" section in this chapter.